microsoft/google-play-vsts-extension/README.md

 1. **Replace version codes** *(String, Required)* - You may specify which APK version codes should be replaced in the track with this deployment.
 Available options are: *All*, *List* - comma separated list of version codes, *Regular expression* - a regular expression pattern to select a list of APK version codes to be removed from the track with this deployment, e.g. _.\\*12?(3|4)?5_

+2. **Sent changes to review** *(Boolean, Optional)* - If you are getting the next error `Changes cannot be sent for review automatically.
+Please set the query parameter changesNotSentForReview to true`, select this option.

+     But if this option is selected and the app is sent for review automatically, you will get the error `Changes are sent for review automatically.
+The query parameter changesNotSentForReview must not be set`.

 ## Contact Us

 * [Report an issue](https://github.com/Microsoft/google-play-vsts-extension/issues)